nshutielise/loan-approval-rwanda/Readme.txt

 - Fairer
 - More transparent

-It is not a production tool yet — but can serve as a **foundation to build robust loan decisioning systems** when co-designed with domain experts in Rwanda’s financial services.
+It is not a production tool yet â€” but can serve as a **foundation to build robust loan decisioning systems** when co-designed with domain experts in Rwandaâ€™s financial services.

 ---